-- suspend the leverage ratio covenant for quarterly testing of compliance beginning in the second quarter of 2020, replacing it with a minimum liquidity covenant through June 30, 2021 (requiring the Company to maintain \$150 million of unrestricted cash, cash equivalents and short-term investments less deferred merchant payables plus available revolver capacity), until the earlier of (a) the first day after June 30, 2021 through maturity on which borrowings and other revolving credit utilizations under the revolving commitments exceed \$200 million, and (b) the election of the Company, at which time the leverage ratio covenant will be reinstated (the "Leverage Covenant Holiday"); - decrease the aggregate amount of revolving loan commitments available to \$500 million from \$1.2 billion; - extend the maturity date of the 2015 Credit Facility from May 12, 2022 to May 12, 2024; and - secure the obligations under the agreement.
+- suspend the leverage ratio covenant for quarterly testing of compliance beginning in the second quarter of 2020, replacing it with a minimum liquidity covenant through June 30, 2021 (requiring the Company to maintain \$150 million of unrestricted cash, cash equivalents and short-term investments less deferred merchant payables plus available revolver capacity), until the earlier of (a) the first day after June 30, 2021 through maturity on which borrowings and other revolving credit utilizations under the revolving commitments exceed \$200 million, and (b) the election of the Company, at which time the leverage ratio covenant will be reinstated (the "Leverage Covenant Holiday"); decrease the aggregate amount of revolving loan commitments available to \$500 million from \$1.2 billion; - extend the maturity date of the 2015 Credit Facility from May 12, 2022 to May 12, 2024; and - secure the obligations under the agreement.

+The Company remained in the Leverage Covenant Holiday as of September 30, 2021.
 During the Leverage Covenant Holiday, any outstanding or future borrowings under the 2015 Credit Facility bear interest at LIBOR plus a 2.25% margin with a LIBOR floor of 1% per annum.
-We are required to pay a quarterly commitment fee, at an applicable rate of 0.5%, on the daily unused portion of the revolving credit facility for each fiscal quarter during the Leverage Covenant Holiday and also additional fees in connection with the issuance of letters of credit.
+We are required to pay a quarterly commitment fee, at an applicable rate of 0.5%, on the daily unused portion of the 2015 Credit Facility for each fiscal quarter during the Leverage Covenant Holiday and also additional fees in connection with the issuance of letters of credit.
 The Company may borrow from the 2015 Credit Facility in U.S. dollars, Euros and British pounds.
 In addition, our 2015 Credit Facility includes \$15 million of borrowing capacity available for letters of credit and \$40 million for Swing Line borrowings on same-day notice.
-As of June 30, 2021, we had issued \$4 million of outstanding letters of credit under the 2015 Credit Facility.
+As of September 30, 2021, we had issued \$3 million of outstanding letters of credit under the 2015 Credit Facility.

-As of June 30, 2021 and December 31, 2020, the Company had no outstanding borrowings under the 2015 Credit Facility.
-For both the three and six months ended June 30, 2021, we recorded total interest expense and commitment fees on our 2015 Credit Facility of \$1 million, while for the three and six months ended June 30, 2020, we recorded total interest expense and commitment fees on our 2015 Credit Facility of \$5 million and \$6 million, respectively, to interest expense on our unaudited condensed consolidated statements of operations.
-During the six months ended June 30, 2020, the Company borrowed \$700 million under the 2015 Credit Facility.
+As of September 30, 2021 and December 31, 2020, the Company had no outstanding borrowings under the 2015 Credit Facility.
+For the three and nine months ended September 30, 2021, we recorded total interest expense and commitment fees on our 2015 Credit Facility of \$1 million and \$2 million, respectively, while for the three and nine months ended September 30, 2020, we recorded total interest expense and commitment fees on our 2015 Credit Facility of \$2 million and \$9 million, respectively, to interest expense on our unaudited condensed consolidated statements of operations.
+During the nine months ended September 30, 2020, the Company borrowed \$700 million under the 2015 Credit Facility.
 These funds were drawn down as a precautionary measure to reinforce the Company's liquidity position and preserve financial flexibility in light of uncertainty in the global markets resulting from COVID-19 and repaid by the Company during 2020.